(Last updated on August 5, 2024.)

 Almost all operations can be undone or redone.

-From keyboard, typeCtrl+Zto Undo and type Ctrl+Y to Redo.
+From keyboard, typeCtrl+Zto Undo and type Ctrl+Shift+Z to Redo.

 Operations from Layout Controller Dialog are not undoable, but each operation is paired with a reverse operation, which is equivalent to “undo”.